 Break-Even point = Fixed costs / (Selling price per unit – variable costs)

-Step-by-Step Procedure to Do Break-Even Analysis with Goal Seek in Excel
+How to Do Break-Even Analysis with Goal Seek in Excel: Step-by-Step Procedure

 In the following section, we will use one effective and tricky method to do goal seek break-even analysis in Excel.
 To do a break-even analysis, first, we have to insert particulars for break-even analysis in Excel, and then we will evaluate profit, and finally calculate the break-even point.
 This section provides extensive details on this method.
 You should learn and apply these to improve your thinking capability and Excel knowledge.
 We use the Microsoft Office 365 version here, but you can utilize any other version according to your preference.